cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 variables.
 Changes in the input-output recipe compositions can also be specified as a function of time using the recipe_change variables.

 The reactor treats fuel as individual assemblies.
-Fuel is requested in assembly sized quanta.
+Fuel is requested in assembly-sized quanta.
 If real-world assembly modeling is unnecessary, parameters can be adjusted (e.g. ``n_assem_core``, ``assem_size``, ``n_assem_batch``).
 At the end of every cycle, a full batch is discharged from the core consisting of ``n_assem_batch`` assemblies of ``assem_size`` kg.
 The reactor also has a specifiable refueling time